opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 CascadeClassifier::setImage
 -------------------------------
-Sets an image for detection that is called by ``detectMultiScale`` at each image level.
+Sets an image for detection.

 .. ocv:function:: bool CascadeClassifier::setImage( Ptr<FeatureEvaluator>& feval, const Mat& image )

+.. ocv:cfunction:: void cvSetImagesForHaarClassifierCascade( CvHaarClassifierCascade* cascade, const CvArr* sum, const CvArr* sqsum, const CvArr* tiltedSum, double scale )

+    :param cascade: Haar classifier cascade (OpenCV 1.x API only).
+See :ocv:func:`CascadeClassifier::detectMultiScale` for more information.

     :param feval: Pointer to the feature evaluator used for computing features.

     :param image: Matrix of the type   ``CV_8UC1``  containing an image where the features are computed.

+The function is automatically called by :ocv:func:`CascadeClassifier::detectMultiScale` at every image scale.
+But if you want to test various locations manually using :ocv:func:`CascadeClassifier::runAt`, you need to call the function before, so that the integral images are computed.

+.. note:: in the old API you need to supply integral images (that can be obtained using :ocv:cfunc:`Integral`) instead of the original image.

 CascadeClassifier::runAt
 ----------------------------
 Runs the detector at the specified point.
-Use ``setImage`` to set the image for the detector to work with.

 .. ocv:function:: int CascadeClassifier::runAt( Ptr<FeatureEvaluator>& feval, Point pt )

+.. ocv:cfunction:: int cvRunHaarClassifierCascade( CvHaarClassifierCascade* cascade, CvPoint pt, int startStage=0 )

+    :param cascade: Haar classifier cascade (OpenCV 1.x API only).
+See :ocv:func:`CascadeClassifier::detectMultiScale` for more information.

     :param feval: Feature evaluator used for computing features.